 For many small and medium businesses, cost is a big determining factor when choosing a bookkeeping and accounting service.
 A full-time in-house bookkeeper’s annual salary is roughly $45,000 and a full-time accountant’s salary is $60,000.
 Together, two employees cost over $100,000 which doesn’t take into account for overhead costs.

 Overhead costs add an additional 20% on top of an employee’s base salary and consist of:

 - Placing Ads, Screening Interviews, Testing and Training of Employees

 Your business won’t pay overhead costs when using an outsourced service.
-Outsourced bookkeeping and Controller services cost between $2,500 - $5,000 a month for small and medium businesses depending on the services you require.
+Outsourced bookkeeping costs start at $350 and VCFO services cost between $2,500 - $5,000 a month for small and medium businesses depending on the services you require.
 Even at the top of the range, at $5,000 per month, it would cost your business $60,000 a year, which is substantially less than a bookkeeper and accountant.